BrendanL72/Hospitalization-Risk/README.md

 TrenData and Chris Simonds for project management

-Outreach Health for providing the data necessary for this project
+Outreach Health for providing the data necessary for this project and providing the background information necessary to develop this project